HL7/case-reporting/source/pages/narrative-guidance.md

 > The initial report was manually initiated by a provider.
 It was sent to: "&lt;[routing entity name](StructureDefinition-rr-routing-entity.html#Organization.name)&gt;","&lt;[routing entity name](StructureDefinition-rr-routing-entity.html#Organization.name)&gt;".

-**(include and repeat for each Relevent [Reportable Condition PlanDefinition](StructureDefinition-rr-relevant-reportable-condition-plandefinition.html) contained in the RR Communication)**
+**(include and repeat for each Relevant [Reportable Condition PlanDefinition](StructureDefinition-rr-relevant-reportable-condition-plandefinition.html) contained in the RR Communication)**

 **(Reportable)**